croquet/microverse/staging/docs/Tutorial.md

 This guide will enable you to quickly set up Croquet Microverse Builder and introduce you to a number of key concepts that you will need to know to create your own worlds and apps within those worlds.
 Not only is it easy to do this, it is incredibly fun and rewarding.

 ## TLDR
-1. Clone the Github repository <https://github.com/croquet/microverse-builder>
+1. Clone the GitHub repository <https://github.com/croquet/microverse-builder>
     <br>(`git clone https://github.com/croquet/microverse-builder`)
 2. Obtain your Croquet API Key <https://croquet.io/keys/>
 3. Open a terminal and set the path to your new Microverse-Builder folder.